yousef-awad/copilot-more/README.md

 # copilot-more

-`copilot-more` maximizes the value of your GitHub Copilot subscription by exposing models like gpt-4o and Claude-3.5-Sonnet for use in agentic coding tools such as Cline, or any tool that supports bring-your-own-model setups.
+`copilot-more` maximizes the value of your GitHub Copilot subscription by exposing models like Claude-3.7-Sonnet for use in agentic coding tools such as Cline, or any tool that supports bring-your-own-model setups.
 Unlike costly pay-as-you-go APIs, this approach lets you leverage these powerful models affordably.
-(Yes, $10 per month maximum.)

 The exposed models aren't limited to coding tasks—you can connect any AI client and customize parameters like temperature, context window length, and more.